Skip to content

 How deep will my well need to be?

-Depth varies across the Weiser River Valley, and we estimate before we drill using local knowledge, neighboring well logs, and geology data when we need it.
-Most domestic wells in this area land between 100 and 400 feet.
+Depth varies across the range we work, and we estimate before we drill using local knowledge, neighboring well logs, and geology data when we need it.
+Most domestic wells in southwest and central Idaho land between 100 and 400 feet, with mountain sites running deeper.

 Do I need a permit to drill a well in Idaho?

-Idaho requires a permit and a filed driller's log for most new wells, and as a licensed driller we handle that paperwork as part of the job.
-You get the well, the log, and the records the state needs.
+Idaho requires a permit and a state-filed driller's log for new wells, and the work has to be done by a licensed driller, and there's no drill-it-yourself option in Idaho.
+As a licensed outfit we handle the permit and the paperwork as part of the job, so you get the well, the log, and the records the state needs.

 How long does it take to drill a well?